Welcome to the EGSA website!

 Jeremy Slone: Secretary

-Jeremy is a Master’s student in Hannah Burrack’s lab focusing on integrated pest management (IPM) and barriers to IPM adoption in flue-cured tobacco.
+Jeremy is a PhD student in Hannah Burrack’s lab focusing on integrating pest and pollinator management in the southeastern strawberry system.
+His recently completed his Masters at NC State working on integrated pest management (IPM) and barriers to IPM adoption in flue-cured tobacco.
 He received a B.S. in Biology with a concentration in Ecology and environmental studies from UNC Charlotte.
 While in his undergrad, he studied honeybee biology and communication under Dr. Stan Schneider.
 He plans to continue into a PhD at NC State working on integrating pollinator and pest management in NC blueberry agroecosystems.
 He enjoys the outdoors, movies, and cooking and spends much of his free time with his wife and dogs.

 Pete Nelson: Social Chair